Sunday, June 23, 2024

 NOTE: Just because it’s transgressive doesn’t mean they didn’t engage in it.
 In fact, given the prices we find on the walls of excavated ancient brothels, positions that put the woman “on top” were more expensive.
 This appears to be male-penetrating-female sex, not pegging.
 The Greeks certainly had dildoes.
 We find pictures of them on pottery and have found them archaeologically too; we’ve even found double dildoes.
 Sex toys were a thing.
 (See comical image below of a respectably dressed matron gardening her dildo patch.)
 But there’s not much evidence for strap-ons.
 If a woman used a dildo on a man, that would be doubly transgressive.

 Anyway, it’s “safe” to be transgressive with someone who, as soon as you walk out the door, is unquestionably below you in the social order: such as a slave prostitute.
-Maybe one could try it with one’s freeborn citizen wife but she might blab at the water fountain with her women friends (because women could never keep their mouths shut).
+Maybe one could try it with one’s freeborn citizen wife but she might blab at the water fountain with her women friends (because those women could never keep their mouths shut, donchaknow).
 And those women might then tell their husbands—your friends, or worse, your enemies—which would make you a laughing stock and lose face.
 Ergo, save your kink for the sex workers.

 That brings me to THE most important thing to remember: Status/honor (timē) is EVERYTHING.
 This is a shame society, not a guilt society.
 Guilt was certainly felt, but usually as a result of letting someone down; it was personal and mostly semi-private.
 Shame was public.
 It could (and did) lead to suicide in extreme cases.